 Why study Criminology and Policing?

-Our BA (Hons) Criminology and Policing degree gives you an in-depth knowledge of contemporary policing and criminal justice.
-You’ll learn from academics and external speakers with real-world policing experience, getting a genuine feel for key issues related to police work.
+Our Criminology and Policing degree gives you an in-depth knowledge of sociology, modern policing and criminal justice.
+By immersing yourself in these fascinating subjects you’ll develop a thorough understanding of criminology and get a genuine feel for the issues involved in police work.

 -